tomMisson/blogJS/src/content/second-week-mom.md

 My personal goals for next week after reflecting on this past week are to:

 * I want to set out a clear set of goals with my line managers to be able to track my progress and make sure they're happy with what I am doing.
-* I am going to try to say no to important meetings and understand the value behind my time.
+* I am going to try to say no to unimportant meetings and understand the value behind my time.
 * I am also going to try and be critical with my review of the code I am writing and questioning efficency as I am learning that with C# there are a **lot** of really cool things that you can do with LINQ and T classes.

 Well, with all that said, I'll keep you posted on how it is going at 30 days in!